vippsas/vipps-developers/faqs/problems-for-end-users-faq.md

 ## Why am I not sent back to where I came from when I have paid?

-If the payment started in a custom browser (like Chrome on iOS, or an embedded browser in Instagram, instead of the default Safari browser), the `fallback` URL (the result page) will still be opened in the default browser.
+If the payment started in a custom browser (like Chrome on iOS, or an embedded browser on Instagram, instead of the default Safari browser), the `fallback` URL (the result page) will still be opened in the default browser.

 See: